-A good compliance management strategy is essential to the longevity of your business.
-It affects nearly every department within an organization and HR has a critical role to play in ensuring compliance.
+A good compliance management strategy is vital to your organization's longevity.
+It affects various internal departments & HR has a critical role to play in ensuring compliance.

 There are many approaches that a company can take (both proactive and reactive) to compliance and this post will focus on using job descriptions as part of a proactive approach to your compliance management strategy.